rijieli/GrammarGPT.popclipext/README.md

 If you not using OpenAI's default API endpoint, you can provide a custom endpoint to use instead. e.g. `https://example.com/v1/`.

+#### Paste Last Button

+Show a button in list to paste the last result.

 ### Errors

 You may see the following error: